sagiegurari/cargo-make/README.md

 All env vars defined in the env block and in the [default toml](https://github.com/sagiegurari/cargo-make/blob/master/src/default.toml) will be defined before running the tasks.

+In addition, cargo-make will also add an environment variable CARGO_MAKE_TASK with the name of the main task being executed.

 <a name="usage-ci"></a>
 ### Continues Integration
 cargo-make comes with a predefined flow for continues integration build executed by internal or online services such as travis-ci and appveyor.<br>